Cryptography: Public-key cryptography

 In a groundbreaking 1976 paper, Whitfield Diffie and Martin Hellman proposed the notion of public-key (also, more generally, called asymmetric key) cryptography in which two different but mathematically related keys are used—a public key and a private key.
 A public key system is so constructed that calculation of one key (the 'private key') is computationally infeasible from the other (the 'public key'), even though they are necessarily related.
 Instead, both keys are generated secretly, as an interrelated pair.
 The historian David Kahn described public-key cryptography as "the most revolutionary new concept in the field since polyalphabetic substitution emerged in the Renaissance".

 In public-key cryptosystems, the public key may be freely distributed, while its paired private key must remain secret.
-In a public-key encryption system, the public key is used for encryption, while the private or secret key is used for decryption.
+The public key is used for encryption, while the private or secret key is used for decryption.
 While Diffie and Hellman could not find such a system, they showed that public-key cryptography was indeed possible by presenting the Diffie–Hellman key exchange protocol, a solution that is now widely used in secure communications to allow two parties to secretly agree on a shared encryption key.

 The X.509 standard defines the most commonly used format for public key certificates.

 Diffie and Hellman's publication sparked widespread academic efforts in finding a practical public-key encryption system.
 This race was finally won in 1978 by Ronald Rivest, Adi Shamir, and Len Adleman, whose solution has since become known as the RSA algorithm.

 The Diffie–Hellman and RSA algorithms, in addition to being the first publicly known examples of high-quality public-key algorithms, have been among the most widely used.
 Other asymmetric-key algorithms include the Cramer–Shoup cryptosystem, ElGamal encryption, and various elliptic curve techniques.

 A document published in 1997 by the Government Communications Headquarters (GCHQ), a British intelligence organization, revealed that cryptographers at GCHQ had anticipated several academic developments.
 Reportedly, around 1970, James H. Ellis had conceived the principles of asymmetric key cryptography.
 In 1973, Clifford Cocks invented a solution that was very similar in design rationale to RSA.
 In 1974, Malcolm J. Williamson is claimed to have developed the Diffie–Hellman key exchange.

 In this example the message is only signed and not encrypted.